 - It can disrupt the team dynamics and has the potential to cause a 32% drop in employee morale.

 - It can also be damaging to client relationships.

 - Thorough preparation: Write a candid and detailed job description, so that candidates know exactly what the role entails.
 Be prepared to dedicate time to making the right hiring decision.

-- Effective interviews: Assess the candidate against specific criteria that is essential for the role your are hiring for.
-Evaluate not only their skills and experience, but also whether they’re a good cultural fit for the company.
+- Effective interviews: Assess the candidate against specific criteria that is essential for the role you are hiring for.
+Evaluate not only their skills and experience but also whether they’re a good cultural fit for the company.

 - Psychometric tests: 18% of companies currently do psychometric tests and they could be the answer to finding well-suited candidates.